strike978/matchscope/README.md

 # MatchScope – AncestryDNA Edition

-**Version:** 0.1.5-alpha
+**Version:** 0.5-BETA

 A modern desktop app (built with Flet) for extracting, analyzing, and visualizing your AncestryDNA matches—including detailed ethnicity region breakdowns for each match.
 MatchScope features a responsive UI, real-time progress, robust CSV export, ethnicity bar charts, pause/resume controls, support for multiple test kits, and safe, local-only data handling.

-## ⚠️ Alpha Software Notice
+## ⚠️ Beta Software Notice

-This is alpha software with a technical authentication method.
+This is beta software with a technical authentication method.
 Users must manually extract their browser cookies from the Network tab of their logged-in Ancestry.com session and paste them into the app.

 ## Features

 - **Comprehensive Match Retrieval**: Extract DNA match data including names, sample IDs, and shared centimorgans
+- **Advanced Custom Filtering**: Specify custom centimorgan (cM) ranges and filter matches with greater flexibility.
 - **Ethnicity Bar Charts**: Visualize ethnicity regions for each match in real time
 - **Smart CSV Export**: Progressive saving with automatic column management
 - **Pause/Resume**: Control processing at any time